pusher/pusher-http-node/README.md

 #### getEvents

 Returns events included in the WebHook as an array.
-Throws errors the same way as `getData`.
+Throws a Pusher.WebHookError if the WebHook is invalid, so please check the `isValid` result before accessing the events.

 ```javascript
 // will return an array with the events